Anuradha Annaswamy

 Anuradha M. Annaswamy is a computer scientist noted for her research on adaptive control theory and smart grids.
 Since 1996, she has worked at the Massachusetts Institute of Technology.
-Currently, Annaswamy is a senior research scientist at the Department of Mechanical Engineering at the Massachusetts Institute of Technology, and directs the Active Adaptive Control Laboratory (a flight controls group).
+Currently, Annaswamy is a senior research scientist at the Department of Mechanical Engineering at the Massachusetts Institute of Technology, and Director of the Active Adaptive Control Laboratory (a flight controls group).

 Career

 Annaswamy received a B.E. degree from Indian Institute of Science in 1979.
 Following this, she completed a Ph.D in Computer science from Yale University in 1985.

 In 2014, Annaswamy was awarded a grant, valued at £1,783,855, from the National Science Foundation to lead the project "Towards resilient computational models of electricity-gas ICI", in partnership with colleagues Christopher Knittel and Ignacio Perez-Arriaga.

 Annaswamy has published over 500 academic publications, receiving over 18,000 citations.
 She has an h-index and i10-index of 56 and 210 respectively.
 Annaswamy's most cited publication (with over 5,000 citations), Stable adaptive systems, offers an understanding of the global stability properties essential to designing adaptive systems.